A free QV App that allows you to visualize your solution as a system of related elements.

 The application helps you find out similarities and differences and relations between those mentioned.
 For example: which fields are most commonly used and which - least?
 Which App has the widest Fact table?
 If you are to make changes to a field - what Apps need to be considered?
 And so on.

-2016-11-18 the script is now open and available at GitHub on the following repository: GitHub - vasiliy-petrenko/QlikView-Lineage-Dependency-Analyzer.
+The script is available at GitHub on the following repository: GitHub - vasiliy-petrenko/QlikView-Lineage-Dependency-Analyzer.
 Please feel free to learn and contribute!